Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 ### App Service extension build service pods are stuck in pending
 A persistent volume is not created during app service extension helm chart install.
 The script will create it for you based on the yml file in scripts/appservice-extensions/pv.yml.
-Ensure the persistent volume is created and the path /mnt/persistent-volume exists.
+Ensure the persistent volume is created.
 Ensure the persistent volume claim is created.